linusromlandITHS/Testing-and-TypeScript-Laboration-1/README.md

 ## Getting Started 🚀

-This guide will help you get the project up and running on your local machine, either using Docker or manually.
+This guide will help you get the project up and running on your local machine.

 ### Prerequisites 📋